jh1993/Bugfixes/README.txt

 - Darkness no longer skips units if a unit somehow dies while it's applying blind.
 Can't happen in the base game but can happen with mods.
 - Venom Spit and Hungry Dead now properly set their owner fields when adding their respective spells.
 This causes them to properly count as damage done by the minions that cast them.
 - Ash imps now properly deal fire/dark/poison damage at random instead of only fire.
-- When reincarnation removes non-passive buffs after death, and reapplies itself after death if it is non-passive, this no longer counts as applying/removing buffs.
-May not matter for vanilla but may matter for mods.
 - Reincarnation now correctly preserves the minion duration of minions summoned by things other than spells.
 - Magic Missile Holy Bolt upgrade description now correctly states it affects demon units as well as undead.
 - If an originally non-living unit becomes living, it will now benefit from Hibernation after your next turn.
 Not possible in vanilla but possible with mods.